Return Africa Pafuri Collection

 About the Birding

-The Makuleke concession is a RAMSAR wetlands site and there are over 350 species of birds in the Pafuri region.
-Commonly seen specials include Black-throated Wattle-eye, African Yellow White-eye, Lemon-breasted Canary, Grey-headed Parrot, Mottled Spinetail and African Finfoot.
-Other specials which are occasionally seen and for which the area is well known, are Dickinson’s Kestrel, Thick-billed Cuckoo, Pel’s Fishing Owl, Orange-winged Pytilia, Racket-tailed Roller, Yellow-billed Oxpecker, White-backed Night Heron, Narina Trogon and Eastern Nicator.
-Other vagrants that are often seen are the Silvery-cheeked Hornbill, Mangrove Kingfisher and Angola Pitta.
+The Makuleke concession is a RAMSAR wetland site, and there are over 350 species of birds that have been recorded in the Pafuri region.
+Commonly seen specials include Black-throated Wattle-eye, African Yellow White-eye, Lemon-breasted Canary, Grey-headed Parrot, Mottled and Bohm’s Spinetail, and African Finfoot.
+Other specials which are occasionally seen and for which the area is well known are Dickinson’s Kestrel, Thick-billed Cuckoo, Pel’s Fishing Owl, Orange-winged Pytilia, Racket-tailed Roller, Yellow-billed Oxpecker, White-backed Night Heron, Narina Trogon, Gorgeous Bushshrike, Arnot’s Chat, Southern Crested Guineafowl, Three-banded Courser, African Pygmy Goose, and Eastern Nicator.

 Contact details: